 The reason films try to keep their plots a secret is so the audience can have an enjoyable time when they go to see it.
 Despite the many, many flaws that movie producers have (that’s a blog for a different day) for the most part they want people to enjoy their film.
 They want the film to be an experience that people will be talking about for years to come.

 If Empire Strikes Back was released in theaters today, the massive reveal would have never had the same impact as it did back in the 80s.
 Had Empire released in 2017, current nerd culture would have poked, prodded, and dissected every bit of pre-release material until someone would have guessed that Darth Vader is Luke’s father. (spoilers?
 Really?
 The movie came out in 1980.)

 If you guess for long enough, eventually you stumble upon the truth.
 That’s what I’m afraid of for all us nerds as we move forward.
 If we spend this much time and energy scrutinizing upcoming nerdy films, we will inevitably spoil the movie for ourselves.
 Now for some of you, you might love that kind of thing.
 You might love knowing everything ahead of time and simply watching it unfold exactly as you predicted.
 But for me, I love to be surprised.
 When I sit down for the lastest release, I want to be taken on a journey.
 I want to experience twist and turns.
 I want a movie to surprise me.
 But I’m afraid if nerds keep micro-analyzing everything, like I just did in this blog, then none of us will ever be surprised again.

 You’ve heard my opinion, now let’s hear yours.
 Do you like to be surprised when going to the movies or do you like analyzing all the pre-release material?
-Comment down below or tweet at me to start the conversation.
+Comment down below or tweet at me to have a conversation.